HPI-CH/TRIPOD/README.md

 ![](docs/pipeline_overview.png)

-Further information can be found soon in a paper and the [documentation](https://hpi-ch.github.io/TRIPOD).
+Further information can be found the publication and the [documentation](https://hpi-ch.github.io/TRIPOD).

 ## Setup